 January 30th is also the anniversary of the 1945 Great Raid on Cabanatuan Prison Camp where US Army Rangers and Filipino Guerrillas liberated Allied prisoners.
 See Rescue At Los Baños, by historian and bestselling author Bruce Henderson.

 o o o

 Today, we present another entry for Round 62 of the SurvivalBlog non-fiction writing contest.
 The nearly $12,000 worth of prizes for this round include:

 A Tactical Self-Contained 2-Series Solar Power Generator system from Always Empowered.
 This compact starter power system is packaged in a wheeled O.D. green EMP-shielded Pelican hard case (a $1,700 value),

-A Gunsite Academy Three Day Course Certificate that is good Continue reading
+A Gunsite Academy Three Day Course Certificate that is good for any one, two, or … Continue reading

 The last-minute grocery and emergency supply shopping run is part of prepper mythology.
 Whether or not it makes sense to do a “last run” shopping trip is very controversial in the prepper community and has both positive and negative aspects.
 Whether or not to do so requires considerable forethought and mental preparation.